nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 ### Concerning righteousness

 The Bible defines sin as a state of falling short of God's righteousness.
 We all are in need of this righteousness so our relationship with Him can be restored.
 Here is where the world, including a large percentage of Christianity, is wrong about how we get that righteousness.
-In Paul's major epistles he tried to steer the believers from the mistaken notion that they could get that righteousness by the works of the law.
+Paul wrote his major epistles to steer the believers from the mistaken notion that they could get that righteousness by the works of the law.

 Jesus pointed out the second objective of the Holy Spirit is to correct another wrong idea about how we can get right (righteousness) with God: <u>We get right with God becaused Jesus went to the Father as our Attorney at Law to plead for us that all payment had been paid for</u>.
 Whatever relationship He has with the Father -and we know it is a Trinity relationship where Jesus and the Father are one- we also inherit that because we are in Christ.

 ### Concerning judgment

-All of mankind awaits the day of reckoning when they must meed the Creator.
+All of mankind awaits the day of reckoning when they must meet the Creator.
 This is why we came to the foot of the cross in order to face that day not as condemned sinners, but as children of God.
 And God has provided for us a way out by giving His own Son as a payment for our sin.

 Jesus pointed out the third objective of the Holy Spirit is to show us that the dreadful judgement is reserved only for the "ruler of this world," and of course those who belong to him.
 And we all know that we belong to Christ, therefore <u>judgement is never intended for us</u>.